- Home >

 Nadine believes that one should say yes to every invitation and possibility of adventure.
-This has taken her places far and wide from Australia to Zimbabwe via Thailand, Vietnam, Rajasthan, Morocco, Italy, Mexico, Turkey, Guatemala, the British Isles and, most recently, 5+ years in wonderful San Francisco.
-After a long career in film and TV in both the UK and Australia, she's now the point person for new hotels coming onto the site, liaising with freelancers and setting up review trips.
+This has taken her to places far and wide from Australia to Zimbabwe via Thailand, Vietnam, Rajasthan, Morocco, Italy, Mexico, Turkey, Guatemala, Myanmar, the British Isles and, most recently, 5+ years in wonderful San Francisco.
+After a long career in film and TV, she's now the point person for new hotels coming onto the site, liaising with freelancers and setting up review trips.
 Excitingly, she also oversees the Kids Collection - the perfect person to do so now she has 2 little ones of her own and isn't slowing down on the travel front!
 And she still does cartwheels everywhere she goes.

 Melissa's passion for travel began during a month-long expedition to Malaysia as a teenager; later adventures have included babysitting lion cubs on a South African reserve, adrenaline-fuelled sports in New Zealand and foodie pursuits in Puglia, Italy.
 A degree in English Literature at the University of Leicester afforded insights into Middle Eastern travel writing, plus the opportunity to edit the travel section of her student newspaper (while enjoying the occasional excursion within the UK).
-After graduating she undertook various marketing internships, before finding her way to Bristol and to i-escape, where she now helps keep our reviews and travel guides up to date.
+After graduating she undertook various marketing internships, before finding her way to Bristol and to i-escape, where she now writes and updates our reviews and travel guides.

 Sarah has fond memories of growing up on the Caribbean island of Barbados - mostly in the sea with mask and snorkel, or on it with a board.
 After moving to England to pursue a career in marketing, she took every opportunity to escape it - particularly the winters - and pursue her passion for the exotic.
 Highlights include camping along the Amalfi and Dalmatian coasts, backpacking her way around Mexico and Central America and, most recently, an epic trip taking in Sri Lanka, India, southeast Asia and Indonesia.
 After handling the marketing for a number of successful brands, she jumped at the chance to combine her two passions at i-escape.